-- Move ON/STOP switch to ON position

-- 2. Pull choke knob out to the full extent.

-- 3. Slowly press the primer bulb 6 times.

-- Squeeze and hold throttle trigger.
-With thumb press fast idle lock down; then release throttle trigger. - 5.
-Sharply pull the starter rope handle 5 times with your right hand.
+- Move ON/STOP switch to the ON position. - Pull choke/fast idle lever out to the full extent (to the FULL CHOKE position). - 3.
+Slowly press primer bulb 6 times. - Pull the starter rope sharply 5 times with your right hand.
 Then, proceed to the next step.